Early College Academy

 - If there are seats available after all full qualifiers have been invited, we will start to invite students who meet all requirements except Math.

-- If there are seats available after all students who meet the Math exception are admitted we will start looking at students who are slightly below the Attendance and GPA minimum requirements for placement.
+- If there are seats available after all students who meet the Math exception are admitted we will start looking at students who are slightly below the Attendance or the GPA (not both) minimum requirements for placement (they must qualify in all other areas).

 ECA Application Links

 Please note - when you complete the MCC application you will be notified you have been accepted as an MCC student.
 This notification does not indicate you have been accepted into the LPS Early College Academy Program, just that you have been accepted at MCC as a student.
-You will be notified by LPS staff, specifically Dr. Kelly Saluri, via email regarding your application status into the LPS Early College Academy after the application deadlines have passed and once placement decisions have been made.
-Students who apply or submit qualifying test scores after the due dates will be considered for placement on a first come first served basis until all seats are filled.
-Note - for the 2024-25 ECA class, all seats were filled on the first day applications were due.
+You will be notified by LPS staff, specifically Dr. Kelly Saluri, via email regarding your application status into the LPS Early College Academy after your application materials have been reviewed.
+Students who apply or submit qualifying test scores after all spots are filled will be considered for placement on a first come first served basis if a seat becomes open.

 Note - both applications above are required.
 Applying to the program does not obligate you to participate in the program if you are accepted.
 Pay attention to the email you use to fill out the MCC enrollment application as they will email you back an MCC Student ID that is needed for the Accuplacer and to login to any MCC applications if you are accepted into the ECA program.